ericsson-iap/python-sample-app/README.md

 mv eric-oss-hello-world-python-app-<VERSION>.tgz ./helloworldAppPackage/OtherDefinitions/ASD/
 ```

-Create a folder where the CSAR app package will be stored into.
+Create a folder where the CSAR App package will be stored into.

 ```bash
 mkdir csar-output